 - A comprehensive course-by-course evaluation by an academic credential evaluation service that is a member of NACES

-- Demonstration of English proficiency with a 79 on TOEFL iBT.
+- Demonstration of English proficiency as stated below.

 - A non-refundable application fee of $150

 - An I-20 Request Form with a photocopy of your passport